Hogeschool Gent: Faculties

-Campus
+Campus Locations

-Ghent University of Applied Sciences and Arts is a modern urban university college located throughout the city of Ghent.
+University College Ghent is a modern urban university college located throughout the city of Ghent.
+The main campus is Campus Schoonmeersen, which is home to most bachelors the University offers.
 There are also campuses in the neighbouring cities of Aalst and Melle.

 Student facilities and services

 Student facilities include libraries, concert halls, learning centres, research and study centres, a 3,000 m² sports centre and much more.
-Additionally, Ghent University of Applied Sciences and Arts offers its students a complete range of student services, from housing and catering to student jobs, cultural events and medical assistance.
+Additionally, University College Ghent offers its students a complete range of student services, from housing and catering to student jobs, cultural events and medical assistance.
 All these services are centrally organized by the Office for Student Services and Student Life.

 Study programmes

-Ghent University of Applied Sciences and Arts offers a wide range of bachelor and master programmes in the following fields of study:
+University College Ghent offers a wide range of bachelor and master programmes in the following fields of study: